la2050/archive/_projects/2014/thriving-in-a-hotter-los-angeles-100-sustainability-by-2050.md

 year_submitted: 2014
 project_image: 'http://img.youtube.com/vi/DITouRhKW80/maxresdefault.jpg'
 project_video: ''
-CENTRAL LA: '1'
-EAST LA: '1'
-SOUTH LA: '1'
-SGV: '1'
-SFV: '1'
-SOUTH BAY: ''
-WESTSIDE: ''
-LA COUNTY: >-
-  We have a prototype network up and running in Fukushima Japan now, want to launch full network in Los Angeles.
-OTHER: >-
-  Started in response to the Fukushima meltdown in 2011 - In 3 years Safecast has built the most trusted citizen monitoring network for radiation data in the world, with the largest open data set ever.
-Our network of mobile sensors is tried and tested, and we're now building out a static realtime network and adding other environmental data to that - air quality, weather, etc. We have a prototype network up and running now, but would love to deploy a full network in Los Angeles as the first US initiative.
 Which area(s) of LA does your project benefit?
 Other (elaborate): >- With our radiation data we changed the established method of reporting data as huge averages to giving pinpoint data down to a specific GPS location, giving